Data Mining with Cubist

 Some important features:

 Cubist has been designed to

 analyze substantial databases containing

-hundreds of thousands of records and
+hundreds of thousands to millions of records and

 tens to thousands of numeric or nominal fields.